The ability to communicate and collaborate is what separates humans from other species.

 7Cs: The Principles of Workplace Communication (with examples)

-There are seven basic principles of effective business communication that a team can use to accomplish productive dialogue.
+There are seven basic principles of communication to boost effectiveness in teamwork and collaboration to accomplish productive dialogue.

 - Principle of concreteness